karajones/capture/quality_control_statistics.md

 | primary mapped	| 6770718	| 2394757 |
 | primary mapped %	| 9.92%	| 100.00% |

-All the secondary, supplementary and duplicates were removed and only primary mapped reads remain, which is good!
+All the secondary, supplementary and duplicates were removed and only primary mapped reads remain, which is good.

 # Coverage statistics

 >[Bedtools](https://bedtools.readthedocs.io/en/latest/) is required for most of these analyses.
+See more about Bedtools [genomecov](https://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html) and [merge](https://bedtools.readthedocs.io/en/latest/content/tools/merge.html).
+(Those pages have helpful visuals!)

 Bedtools `genomecov` outputs statistics on the depth of reads at each individual site on the reference loci.
 Combined with `merge`, it provides a look at the coverage of reads mapped across each locus.
 Loci with no mapped reads are removed.
 - `genomecov -bg`: output bedgraph format with no zero values included